filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 Here are the links where you can find more about it: [github issue](https://github.com/postmanlabs/postman-app-support/issues/6524) and [twitter](https://twitter.com/filrfreire/status/1129066967590158336).

-On a positive note, the folks over at Postman seem to have notice, replied kindly, and seem to have done at least some catch up and follow up work with regards to the bug.
-Time will tell if it's something that will be finished or will go with the wind.
+On a positive note, the folks over at Postman noticed my tweet and my bug, replied kindly, and seem to have done at least some catch up and follow up work with regards to the bug.
+They also said in the Github ticket they managed to reproduce the bug and will issue a fix for it soon - which is awesome.

-### Version control and sharing are shaddy
+### Version control and sharing seem shaddy

 The "Branches/Forks" feature provided by Postman hasn't **yet** convince me.
 As someone who is used to working everyday with git, making multiple commits and a couple of pull requests per day (not counting those I make per week outside of work), as well as performing a couple of code reviews: I find Postman's "pre-fabric" offer of "Version control" and branching for the collections, from a user experience perspective, not trustworthy... **yet**.

 I say **yet** for 2 reasons:

-- Sometimes I tried merging simple changes of a collection fork into the "master" collection -  and for simple changes it worked decently well, kudos;
+- Sometimes I tried merging simple changes of a collection fork into the "master" collection -  and for simple changes it worked decently well;
 - Sometimes I tried merging complex changes to a collection - and it sucked - the visual diff was all over the place and not to a level where, by comparison, Github's visual diff is;

 Having had postman break/freeze (discussed in a point above) - and needing to share collections with muliple developers as well as having running them within a private CI environment with no connection to the "outer-world" - makes me adopt a stance where I have to preventively maintain, "by hand", several postman collection and environment files in a private git repository - just so I don't risk losing it all, and have a safeguard to share them with developers in case of need - and the maintenance of it all is a lot repetitive work with not a lot of straightforward options to automate and make it easier.